MFNttps/mfnttps.github.io/_mfnttps/gain-access_H2-code-injection.md

 ---
 functions:
+  privilege-escalation:
-  privilege-escalation: This can help you jump into a different user context
+    - description: This may help you jump into a different user context

   gain-access:
     - description: H2 Database 1.4.199 - JNI Code Execution